Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \guidelinesubsubsection{Recommendations}

-LLMs or LLM-based tools, especially those offered as-a-service, are frequently updated; different versions may produce different results for the same input.
-Moreover, configuration parameters such as temperature or seed values affect content generation.
-Therefore, researchers \must document in the \paper which model or tool version they used in their study, along with the date when the experiments were carried out and the configured parameters that affect output generation.
-Since default values might change over time, researchers \should always report all configuration values, even if they used the defaults.
-Checksums and fingerprints \may be reported since they identify specific versions and configurations.
-Depending on the study context, other properties such as the context window size (number of tokens) \may be reported.
+Researchers \must document in the \paper which model or tool version they used in their study, along with the date of study execution and the parameters they configured that affect output generation.
+Since default values might change over time, researchers \should report all configuration values, even if they used the defaults.
+Checksums and fingerprints \should be reported since they identify specific versions and configurations.
+Depending on the study context, other properties such as the context window size (number of tokens) \should be reported.
+When using quantized models, researchers \should report the quantization level (e.g., 4-bit, 8-bit) and method (e.g., GPTQ or AWQ), as different quantization approaches produce different outputs, affecting both output quality and reproducibility.
 Researchers \should motivate in the \paper why they selected certain models, versions, and configurations.
-Potential reasons can be monetary (e.g., no funding to integrate large commercial models), technical (e.g., existing hardware only supports smaller models), or methodological (e.g., planned comparison to previous work).
-Depending on the specific study context, additional information regarding the experiment or tool architecture \should be reported (see Section \toolarchitecture).
+Reasons may be monetary, technical, or methodological (e.g., planned comparison to previous work).
+Depending on the specific study context, additional information regarding the experiment or tool architecture \should be reported.

 A common customization approach for existing LLMs is fine-tuning.
-If a model was fine-tuned, researchers \must describe the fine-tuning goal (e.g., improving the performance for a specific task), the fine-tuning procedure (e.g., full fine-tuning vs. Low-Rank Adaptation (LoRA), selected hyperparameters, loss function, learning rate, batch size, etc.), and the fine-tuning dataset (e.g., data sources, the preprocessing pipeline, dataset size) in the \paper.
+If a model was fine-tuned, researchers \must describe the fine-tuning goal (e.g., improving the performance for a specific task), the fine-tuning procedure (e.g., full fine-tuning versus Low-Rank Adaptation (LoRA), selected hyperparameters, loss function, learning rate, and batch size), and the fine-tuning dataset (e.g., data sources, the preprocessing pipeline, dataset size) in the \paper.
 Researchers \should either share the fine-tuning dataset as part of the \supplementarymaterial or explain in the \paper why the data cannot be shared (e.g., because it contains confidential or personal data that could not be anonymized).
 The same applies to the fine-tuned model weights.
-Suitable benchmarks and metrics \should be used to compare the base model with the fine-tuned model (see Section \benchmarksmetrics).
+Suitable benchmarks and metrics \should be used to compare the base model with the fine-tuned model.